cjstoll/sn-mcp-server-design-offplatform/README.md

 # ServiceNow AI Agent Fabric
 ### MCP Server Implementation - Hosted: Off Platform

 Production-ready guidance for Model Context Protocol (MCP) server implementation(s) of hosted AI services and LLMs for integration to ServiceNow AI Platform instances.

-NOTE: This is not about setting up MCP Server(s) within a ServiceNow instance aka ON PLATFORM.
+💡**NOTE:** This is not about setting up MCP Server(s) within a ServiceNow instance aka ON PLATFORM.

 ## Overview